mindspore-ai/docs/tutorials/source_en/beginner/autograd.md

 <a href="https://gitee.com/mindspore/docs/blob/r1.7/tutorials/source_en/beginner/autograd.md" target="_blank"><img src="https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/r1.7/resource/_static/logo_source_en.png"></a>

-Automatic differentiation is able to calculate the derivative value of a derivative function at a certain point, which is a generalization of backpropagation algorithms.
-The main problem solved by automatic differentiation is to decompose a complex mathematical operation into a series of simple basic operations, which shields the user from a large number of details and processes of differentiation, which greatly reduces the threshold for the use of the framework.
+Automatic differentiation can calculate a derivative value of a derivative function at a certain point, which is a generalization of backpropagation algorithms.
+The main problem solved by automatic differentiation is to decompose a complex mathematical operation into a series of simple basic operations.
+This function shields a large number of derivative details and processes from users, greatly reducing the threshold for using the framework.

-MindSpore uses `ops.GradOperation` to calculate a first-order derivative, and the attributes of the first-order derivative are as the following:
+MindSpore uses `ops.GradOperation` to calculate the first-order derivative.
+The `ops.GradOperation` attributes are as follows:

-- `get_all`：Whether to derive the input parameters, the default value is False.
++ `get_all`: determines whether to derive the input parameters.
+The default value is False.
-- `get_by_list`：Whether to derive the weight parameters, the default value is False.
++ `get_by_list`: determines whether to derive the weight parameters.
+The default value is False.
-- `sens_param`：Whether to scale the output value of the network to change the final gradient, the default value is False.
++ `sens_param`: determines whether to scale the output value of the network to change the final gradient.
+The default value is False.

 This chapter uses `ops.GradOperation` in MindSpore to find first-order derivatives of the function $f(x)=wx+b$.

 ## First-order Derivative of the Input

-The formula needs to be defined before the input can be derived:$f(x)=wx+b \tag {1}$
+Define the formula before deriving the input:

+$$f(x)=wx+b \tag {1} $$

-The example code below is an expression of Equation (1), and since MindSpore is functionally programmed, all expressions of computational formulas are represented as functions.
+The example code below is an expression of Equation (1).
+Since MindSpore is functionally programmed, all expressions of computational formulas are represented as functions.

 ```python
 import numpy as np